 By implementing these 5 tips to get the most out of your Real User Monitoring solution you will have the power of user metrics working in your favor.
-If you’re still on the fence whether to invest in a Real User Monitoring solution or not we wanted to extend a FREE, exclusive, beta invite to Sematext Experience: Real User Monitoring.
-Sematext Experience offers support for monitoring website and web applications.
-This includes:
+If you’re still on the fence about whether to invest in a Real User Monitoring solution or not we invite you to try Sematext Experience for free.
+Sematext Experience offers an array of features such as:

 - Page load events including support for single page applications (SPAs)

 - Alerts based on Apdex score and/or page load times